 Cause

-The user has reached the hard limit of the Outlook client which is 50 gigabytes.
+The user has reached the hard limit of the Outlook client which is 20 gigabytes (version 2007) and 50 gigabytes (newer version).
 It’s possible to increase the limit, but bear in mind why limits are there.
 Limits are there because it becomes unwieldy to manage files of inordinate sizes.
 For example, it’s not entirely trivial to backup or restore on massive 50 GB file.
+You might want to ask yourself why the user has never archived, or perhaps why you are storing so much important information without cleaning up.

 But anyhow, since the software is looping and you have no choice, update the limit and then get the user to stop hoarding and start deleting.
 Another option is to get the user to archive.